Joan Hopkins

 Joan Hopkins (31 August 1915 – 27 December 2002) was a British stage and film actress.
-During the late 1940s she appeared in starring roles in several productions, including Princess Charlotte in The First Gentleman and as Helen in the box office success The Weaker Sex (both 1948).
+During the late 1940s, she appeared in starring roles in several productions, including as Princess Charlotte in The First Gentleman and as Helen in the box office success The Weaker Sex (both in 1948).
 Her final appearance was in the 1950 thriller Double Confession.
-After this she appeared in television for several years.
-She was married to the film director Henry Cass.
+After this, she appeared on television for several years.
+She was married to the film director, Henry Cass.